Laravel-Backpack/docs/4.1/crud-how-to.md

 - the first one shows Categories
 - the second one shows Articles, but only from the category above

-1. In you CrudController you would do:
+1. In your CrudController you would do:

 ```php
 $this->crud->addField([    // SELECT2